joelbyrnes/home_monitoring/README.md

 # other useful packages for python:
 sudo apt-get install python-setuptools && sudo easy_install pip

-# On R.Pi an FTDI USB serial interface is probably /dev/ttyUSB0, so edit tempreader.py and change the device there.
+# On R.Pi the first USB serial interface is usually /dev/ttyUSB0

-# Then just run it:
+# Then run it:
 python tempreader.py

+SERIAL_PORT=/dev/ttyUSB0 FEED_ID=1234567 API_KEY=abcdefgHIJKLMNOPqrstuvWXYZ0123456789 python tempreader.py

+# I suggest putting your environment variables in a run.sh file so you can just run that.

 To do
 =====